 The truth is, just like love and friendships, jobs, projects, and everything else, passions go through phases and cycles and won’t feel equally exciting all the time.

-Your mission today is to learn how to increase your capacity for happiness.
+Your mission is to learn how to get out of a rut, fast.

 Sign up for Wild Spirits News for free weekly Coaching magic, resources and exclusive offers!
 Simply fill in the form:

 Task 1: Find out if it’s just a phase

 Most likely, there’s nothing wrong with your passion (or relationship, or project or whatever).
 You’ve just hit a bit of a plateau where things are ticking along but aren’t particularly exciting.